Alte Kongresshalle

 Nearby Attractions

-- Deutsches Museum: The largest museum of science and technology in the world, featuring a vast array of exhibits.
+2. Deutsches Museum: Just a short distance away, this museum is one of the largest science and technology museums in the world, showcasing a vast array of exhibits.

 Insider Tips